apache/iceberg-docs/landing-page/content/common/hive-quickstart.md

 #### Adding Iceberg to Hive

 If you already have a Hive 4.0.0-alpha-1, or later, environment, it comes with the Iceberg 0.13.1 included.
 No additional downloads or jars are needed.
-If you have a Hive 2.3.x or Hive 3.1.x environment see [`Enabling Iceberg support in Hive`](../hive#enabling-iceberg-support-in-hive).
+If you have a Hive 2.3.x or Hive 3.1.x environment see [Enabling Iceberg support in Hive](../hive#enabling-iceberg-support-in-hive).

 #### Learn More